 a) I am attaching a PDF copy of the letter of approval from my Ethics Committee

 c) I am attaching a PDF of a signed statement from the project supervisor/head of department confirming that ethical approval is not necessary

 d) I am attaching a PDF of a signed statement from the project supervisor/head of department confirming that the ethics committee (LREC or MREC) will not accept applications for review until funding is in place

 Can an individual apply for more than one grant?

 Yes.
 If an applicant is applying for more than one grant they will need to complete an application online for each grant that they are applying for.

 Can a project supervisor or head of department act as a referee?

-Do the grants offered by the BMA Foundation for Medical Research have National Institute for Health Research (NIHR) partnership status?
+Do the grants offered by the BMA Foundation have National Institute for Health Research (NIHR) partnership status?

-All the grants offered by the BMA Foundation for Medical Research have NIHR partnership status.
+All the grants offered by the BMA Foundation have NIHR partnership status.
 Successful applicants will be eligible for NHS infrastructure support and NHS service support costs.
 For more information please see the NIHR website.

 Scope of funding